nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-multicasting-shortcuts-publish-and-variants.md

   .refCount();
 ```

-The way of reading `publish` `refCount()` is if you have an observable like this that you want to have a shared execution, then you `publish` to broadcast it, or `multicast` it.
+The way of reading `.publish().refCount()` is if you have an observable like this that you want to have a shared execution, then you `publish` to broadcast it, or `multicast` it.
 We use `refCount()` to automatically start the execution when the first subscriber arrives, and automatically stop when the last subscriber leaves.

 As a reminder, let's write here that `publish` is a `multicast` with a subject.